handecadir/handecadir/README.md

 # About Me 👋

 Hi there!
 I'm a Ph.D. candidate in Molecular Biology with a deep passion for unraveling the complexities of life at the molecular level.
-My research primarily focuses on cancer biology, with a particular interest in gene expression and Glycosylation.
+My research primarily focuses on cancer biology and developmental biology

 ## 🔬 Research Interests
 - **Glycosylation:** The role and effects of glycans on cell surfaces and proteins.
-- **Cancer Biology:** Molecular mechanisms related to cancer development and prognosis.
+- **Cancer Biology:** Molecular mechanisms related to cancer development and prognosis. especially SOX genes.
 - **Bioinformatics:** Utilizing computational tools to analyze large-scale omics data (TCGA, FPKM, count data).
 - **Long Non-Coding RNAs:** Their functions in cellular processes and relationships to cancer.
 - **Machine Learning:** Applying machine learning techniques for data analysis and modeling.
+- **Developmental Biology and Organogenesis:** The Study of Mechanisms of Early Embryonic Development and Organ Formation

 ## 🌱 Learning and Growing
 - I'm constantly expanding my knowledge in advanced statistical analysis and data visualization in R.
-- Interested in the integration of multi-omics data to uncover novel insights into cancer biology.
+- Interested in the integration of multi-omics data to uncover novel insights into cancer biology and developmental biology.

 ## 📫 Let's Connect!